Dynamic Bayesian Predictive Stacking via Markovian Spatiotemporal Propagation: Introduction

+We focus on multivariate dynamic linear models \citep[see, e.g.,][for diverse modeling and inferential perspectives]{west_bayesian_1997, gelfandBanerjeeGamerman2005envcs, prado_time_2021} and develop an inferential framework grounded in the closed-form distribution theory of the matrix-normal-inverse-Wishart (\textsc{mniw}) family of conjugate \textsc{dlm}s \citep[][]{quintana_analysis_1987, west_bayesian_1997, landim_dynamic_2000, jimenez_assessing_2021, elkhouly_dynamic_2021, banerjee_dynamic_2025}.
+The core contribution is a dynamic adaptation of Bayesian predictive stacking that preserves this conjugacy while scaling exact, simulation-free inference to massive spatiotemporal datasets.
+Specifically, the approach targets settings in which large data volumes arise from long streams of $T$ temporal snapshots, each constituting a spatial field of moderate size $n$.
+The framework is general; the Earth-observation data from the \href{https://www.copernicus.eu}{Copernicus Data Space Ecosystem} analyzed in Section~\ref{sec:dataappl} provide a large-scale application that motivates the demand for such scalable inference.

 Amortized Bayesian inference involves training a deep learning network over a large number of simulated inputs from a specified model.
 Once trained, the network transfers the inference with the specified model to any new data set almost instantaneously \citep{radev2020bayesflow, zammit-mangion_neural_2025}.
-However, training consumes substantial computational effort and exact posterior computations at the training phase may be preferred to expensive iterative algorithms such as Markov chain Monte Carlo (\textsc{mcmc}) or Integrated Nested Laplace Approximation (\textsc{inla}).
+The principal bottleneck lies in generating the large collection of simulated input-output instances used to supervise the network: obtaining the corresponding posterior summaries with iterative algorithms such as Markov chain Monte Carlo (\textsc{mcmc}) or Integrated Nested Laplace Approximation (\textsc{inla}) is prohibitively expensive, which motivates fast training models that return exact posterior summaries in closed form.

-Rather than using iterative algorithms, we exploit the analytical closed-form distribution theory available from the matrix-variate Gaussian-Wishart family.
+Rather than using iterative algorithms, we exploit the analytical closed-form distribution theory available from the \textsc{mniw} family.
 Here, we average over exact posterior distributions conditional on weakly identified hyperparameters that are, in any case, not consistently estimable \citep{zhang_inconsistent_2004, tang_identifiability_2021}.
 This approach is referred to as Bayesian predictive stacking \citep[(\textsc{bps})][]{wolpert_stacked_1992,yao_using_2018} and has recently been demonstrated by \cite{zhangEtAl2025jasa} as an effective inferential tool for Bayesian geostatistics.